Return

 I used to do art but don't draw much anymore.
 I more or less lost interest in drawing when the last remaining furry imageboard that wasn't a fetish dump also turned into a fetish dump.
 I don't consider myself part of the "furry fandom" though and I'm not fond of most furry art so don't UwU @ me.

 The earliest memory of drawing I have is drawing some Pokemon drawings on the floor and then putting them on my wall, I never truly stopped drawing Pokemon until I stopped drawing.
-Gen2 is my favorite but there's some in Gen1 that I like a lot, like Meowth.
+I tend to think of Gen2 as my favorite (Pokemon Crystal was the game I liked most), but there's some favorite pokemon in Gen1, like Meowth.

 Deviantart - Old art gallery that I forgot my password to.
 I don't use it anymore but it's the only place where my art is available.